Canada1Water/canada1water.github.io/e1w/index.md

   name: Part 1 – Data Management for Integrated Hydrologic Model Development
 ---

-# Part 1 – Data Management for Integrated Hydrologic Model Development
+# Integrated Hydrologic Model Development

 This **40-hour course** is designed for hydrological modelers, GIS specialists, and hydrogeologists working with the integrated surface–subsurface flow model **HydroGeoSphere (HGS)**.